top of page

 Whenever I start believing that I’m important on my own terms, how many likes, how many views, how many compliments, I will be humbled.
 Because this self I’m trying to defend, this identity I’m trying to build up… it’s passing.
 It will die.

-As the Catholic mystic Thomas Merton once said, when someone asked him what heaven would be like:
+As the Catholic mystic Thomas Merton once said, when someone asked him what heaven would be like: “Whatever it’s like, there won’t be much of you there.”

 And that hits.
-Because it reminds me: I’m not meant to cling to this small “me.”I’m meant to remember my place in something larger, deeper, more loving.
+It reminds me: I’m not meant to cling to this small “me.”
+I’m meant to remember my place in something larger, deeper, and more loving.

 Final Thoughts